 Quadtree Mesh Method

-With the quadtree mesh method, square containing the geometric model are recursively subdivided until the desired resolution is reached.
-The steps for two dimensional quadtree decomposition of a model are as follows:
+The quadtree mesh method recursively subdivided a square containing the geometric model until the desired resolution is reached.
+The steps for two-dimensional quadtree decomposition of a model are as follows:

 - A 2D object is taken.